-We use various financial instruments, particularly interest rate and currency swaps and currency forwards, to manage our respective interest rate and currency risks.
-We are exclusively an end user of these instruments, which are commonly referred to as derivatives.
-We do not engage in trading, market-making or other speculative activities in the derivatives markets.
-Established practices require that derivative financial instruments relate to specific asset, liability or equity transactions or to currency exposures.
-More detailed information about these financial instruments, as well as the strategies and policies for their use, is provided in Notes 15 and 16 to the financial statements.
+The Company uses various financial instruments, particularly interest rate and currency swaps, forward delivery commitments, futures and options contracts and currency forwards, to manage and reduce the interest rate risk related specifically to its committed mortgage pipeline, mortgage loan inventory, mortgage servicing rights, mortgage-backed securities, and debt.
+Such financial instruments are also used to manage and reduce the foreign currency exchange rate risk related to its foreign currency denominated translational and transactional exposures.
+The Company is exclusively an end user of these instruments, which are commonly referred to as derivatives.
+The Company does not engage in trading, market-making, or other speculative activities in the derivatives markets.
+The Company's derivative financial instruments are designated as hedges of underlying exposures, as those instruments demonstrate high correlation in relation to the asset or transaction being hedged.
+More detailed information about these financial instruments is provided in Notes 15 and 16 to the Consolidated Financial Statements.